Our Blog

 How Thick Should a Stamped Concrete Overlay Be?
 (And What Happens If It’s Too Thin)

 Most people think a stamped surface is just a thin layer you stamp and forget about.
-Looks clean on ...
+Looks clean on day one, holds up for years.
+That’s the expectation.
+Then a few months pass.
+Small cracks show up.
+Some spots start to sound hollow when you walk on them.
+In ...

 Epoxy Floor After 2 Years: Early Signs That Predict Problems at Year 5

 Most homeowners wait until year five to call us.
-By then, they’re looking at a full replacement.But if you ...
+By then, they’re looking at a full replacement.But if you look closely at year two, the floor is already telling you exactly what’s going to fail.
+But here’s what most people don’t realize.
+By the time problems show up, the ...

 What to Do After Pool Resurfacing (And What Ruins It Fast)